Isysxp/ESP32_Telnet_Terminal/README.md

 unset LS_COLORS
 With these settings, the display is not too bad and backspace works as well.<br>
 I would note that sometime the display does not reset correctly such that the cursor is not at the top left of the screen.
-A power cycle usually fixes this.
+A power cycle usually fixes this.<br>
 I hope you find this of interest.
 <br>
 Update Dec 2024 <br>